ericdodds/the-little-freelancer/README.md

 Referrals are great, but do not wait for the phone to ring.
 Go out and meet people.
 A successful freelancers will always have a large network of friends within the industry...go be nice to people.

 Ideas for Marketing
-- Give a Barcamp talk about design.
+- Give a Barcamp talk about design or development.
-- Send handmade birthday cards to industry elite.
+- Send handmade birthday/thank-you/etc cards to people in the industry who have inspired you.
-- Attend a meetup and buy coffee for the group.
+- Attend a meetup and buy coffee (or beer) for the group.
 - Find someone you admire, email them and ask them for advice.
 Check back with them in 2 months and tell them your progress and thank them.

 ### Other freelancers can be your marketing, too

 Making relationships with designers and copywriters can be extremely helpful.
 Not only can you refer them as trusted resources to your clients, but if they like working with you they'll send business your way, too.
 Sometimes knowing a quality copywriter or designer who can be part of the project 'team' can make the difference between getting a job or not.
-Designers, developers are always looking for design help to make their open source projects pretty.
-Find some open source projects on github, tweet out that you're willing to help open source project for free.
+If you have design chops, there are always developers looking for design help to make their open source projects pretty.
+Find some open source projects on GitHub and tweet out that you're willing to help out on the project for free.

 ### Bad clients